Hesperides: Parentage and names

+Both the parents, number, and names of the Hesperides vary between sources.
 They are sometimes portrayed as the evening daughters of Night (Nyx), either alone, or with Darkness (Erebus), in accord with the way Eos in the farthermost east, in Colchis, is the daughter of the titan Hyperion.
 The Hesperides are also listed as the daughters of Atlas and Hesperis, or of Phorcys and Ceto, or of Zeus and Themis.
-In a Roman literary source, the nymphs are simply said to be the daughters of Hesperus, embodiment of the "west".
+In his commentary on the Aeneid, Servius records a tradition in which the nymphs are said to be the daughters of Hesperus.

 The Garden of the Hesperides by Frederick, Lord Leighton, 1892.